Filialleiden » Filial affliction brewing at 0650 hours

 Ludwig took the long way back home to let the numbness make its way out of his mind.
 On his way back, he passed by the local inn.
 It was a stone-faced building with crisscrossing wooden beams lacing its front.
 A sign reading simply Rastplatz stood guard at the entrance.

 Although the inn was usually dark, tonight its windows were bright.
-Faintly, he could hear faint conversation—maybe a bit of laughter—resounding from within.
+Faintly, he could make out conversation—maybe a bit of laughter—resounding from within.

 He went over the grass and approached the back of the building.
 His wife would fuss about him getting his wheels dirty, but that wasn’t important at the moment.
-Keeping low, he made his way to the nearest window and cautiously peered inside to find a large room.
+Keeping low, he made his way to the nearest window and cautiously peered inside and found a large room.

 The room’s walls were wooden, and it was well furnished with leather cushions and rows of beds.
 Gauging by the amount of furniture inside, it could probably house five people.
-Even so, only two figures occupied the room.
+Even so, only two figures occupied it.

 Ludwig’s heart nearly shot out of his chest.